ksnip/ksnip/README.md

 * Annotate screenshots with pen, marker, rectangles, ellipses, texts and other tools.
 * Add watermarks to captured images.
 * Global HotKeys for taking Screenshots (Currently only for Windows and X11).
+* Tabs for Screenshots and images.
+* Open existing images via dialog, drag-and-drop or paste from clipboard.
 * Many configuration options.